gaverhae/blog/content/md/posts/2025-08-10-tool-dependencies.md

 - This installation is completely isolated to that one project; there is no risk of conflict with other projects or polluting the user's global `$PATH` with any of it.
-- Yet there is still cross-project caching: if two projects use the same tool, it's only downloaded once.
+- Yet there is still cross-project caching: if two projects use the (exact) same tool, it's only downloaded once.

-If you enjoy spending days following manual installation instructions from every README, only to discover that the listed dependencies cannot be installed in that way on your machine, or that the README describes an installation method that leaves the tool globally installed, or that you already have that tool but another, incompatible version, or that the list of dependencies
+If you enjoy spending days following manual installation instructions from a README, only to discover that the listed dependencies cannot be installed in that way on your machine, or that the README describes an installation method that leaves the tool globally installed, or that you already have that tool but another, incompatible version, or that the list of dependencies